-The legal profession in America, and specifically in California, fails to reflect the state’s diversity in all areas of the population.
+The legal profession in California, and indeed throughout the United States, and specifically in California, fails to reflect the state’s diversity in all areas of the population.
 It is our belief that this lack of diversity negatively impacts the administration of justice and the principle of “equal access under the law.”
-Lawyers who do not reflect the people they serve in gender, ethnicity, race, LGBTQ, disability and age lowers public trust and confidence in the courts and justice system, endangers fairness, and opens doors to bias (both implicit and explicit).
-It is our responsibility and opportunity as members of the legal profession to build a profession that looks like California to ensure a justice system where all are equal under the law.
+A legal system made up of lawyers who do not reflect the people they serve in gender, ethnicity, race, LGBTQ, disability and age erodes public trust and confidence in the courts and justice system, endangers fairness and equality, and opens doors to bias (both implicit and explicit).
+We believe it is the responsibility, and opportunity, of everyone in the legal profession to help build a profession that looks like California to ensure a justice system where all are equal under the law.

-Member schools of Cal LAW include 25 high school law academies created under the California Partnership Academy model in a unique partnership between the State Bar of California and the California Department of Education (CDE).
-Started in 2011, law academies provide a 3-year curriculum starting in 10th grade with a focus on law and/or law-related careers and supported by the local legal community through advisory councils, mentoring, internships, classroom presentations, field trips, and other law-related activities.
-Additionally, it includes the Community College Pathway to Law School (formerly the 2+2+3) initiative with 29 California community colleges, 15 undergraduate universities, and 11 law schools, resulting in an educational pipeline into the legal profession.
+Member schools of Cal LAW include the Community College Pathway to Law School (formerly the 2+2+3) initiative with 29 California community colleges.
+Additionally, we serv e 23 high school law academies created under the California Partnership Academy model in a unique partnership between the State Bar of California and the California Department of Education (CDE).
+Started in 2011, high school law academies provide a 3-year curriculum starting in 10th grade with a focus on law and/or law-related careers and supported by the local legal community through advisory councils, mentoring, internships, classroom presentations, field trips, and other law-related activities.
+To round out the full academic journey, Cal LAW also includes 16 undergraduate universities and 14 ABA-accredited California law schools, resulting in an impactful educational pipeline into the legal profession.